-AAZV Invites Exhibitors to Join Us in St Louis
+AAZV Invites Exhibitors to Join us in Nashville

 Based in Yulee, Florida, AAZV is the professional association for individuals and institutions that apply the principles of comparative veterinary medicine to zoo and wildlife species.
 With over 1100 members, we work in clinical zoo medical practices, diagnostic laboratories, reproductive and pathological laboratories, pharmaceutical companies, and a wide range of governmental health and wildlife management agencies throughout the world.

 The mission of the American Association of Zoo Veterinarians is to optimize the health, welfare, and conservation of zoo animals and wildlife through education, scientific study, collaboration and advocacy.

 The Scientific Sessions